Priyanshu57005/Language_Translator/README.md

 # Language_Translator
-In this project i make a website of language transltor
+In this project i make a website of language translator